-- You will need to reduce your screen brightness so that you post process an image with brightness that will look the same when printed.
+- You will need to reduce your screen brightness so that you post-process an image with a brightness that will look the same when printed.

-- To compensate for the brightness you see on your back-lit screen, you can add around 20 to 30% more brightness to your image, sometimes, even more, depending on the image, so that the brightness on your prints closely match what you see on the screen.
+- To compensate for the brightness you see on your backlit screen, you can add around 20 to 30% more brightness to your image, sometimes even more, depending on the image, so that the brightness on your prints closely matches what you see on the screen.

 Make sure you do a small test print to see if the brightness in the printed image corresponds to what you are looking for.